GeorgeGit03/Support-Vector-Machine/README.md

 ![Writing](https://user-images.githubusercontent.com/67193200/170867923-6d3afb39-0e29-4b88-8dba-af5e222385fe.JPG)

-2. The 'Quantification.sln' source file from 'Quantification_Of_Test_Data' folder, which receives the **dataTest.data** file as input, is used to generate the quantification of the test instances.
+2. The **'Quantification.sln'** source file from 'Quantification_Of_Test_Data' folder, which receives the **dataTest.data** file as input, is used to generate the quantification of the test instances.
 The resulting file is:
 - **dataTestQuantified.data**

 ![WritingTest](https://user-images.githubusercontent.com/67193200/170869795-475dd823-9b80-4926-ac55-c3338b6fba47.JPG)

-3.
+3. The source file **'EvolutionaryAlgorithm.sln'** from each file is executed:
+- GA_Unacc
+- GA_Acc
+- GA_Good
+- GA_Vgood
+Thus, text files that indicate the degree of belonging of an instance to a certain class by real values are generated.